When you finish this chapter you should be able to

 The foot forms the base for the entire kinetic chain, and different structural foot types can affect movement, stability, and the biomechanics throughout the kinetic chain.32 Because of the stress that these movements place on the foot and because of the complex nature of the anatomical structures of this body part, recognition and management of injuries to the foot present a major challenge to the athletic trainer.

 It has been proposed that a core system exists in the foot that is similar to the core system in the lumbo-pelvic-hip complex.52 When the core is not functioning properly, the foundation becomes unstable and malaligned and abnormal movement of the foot ensues eventually resulting in injury.
 The foot core system consists of passive, active, and neural subsystems interacting collectively to provide stability and flexibility to cope with changing foot demands.

 All of the ligaments of the foot in combination with the bony congruency of the joints and the plantar fascia form the passive subsystem of the foot core system.
-Muscles are the active subsystem of the foot in which both extrinsic muscles ...
+Muscles are the active subsystem of the foot in which both extrinsic muscles originating in the lower ...